 Why is branding important, then, and how can it affect the local Economic Development office?
 Why should an area even bother attempting to label themselves and market to others?

 A brand helps to create recognition for potential residents, investors, and companies through a distinct message.
 Recognition is how a town stands out from all those just like it.
+Simple things like spending money on Brochure and Booklet Printing can help improve recognition.
 There are many locations with the same population and economic position, but a unique stance will propel one over another and could potentially be the tipping point in both economic development and growth.
 Lea County has branded itself as the EnergyPlex, a collaboration of several different types of energy projects.
 This allows it to become more than just a place on a map—instead, it becomes a brand that people can recognize.

 Attraction & Growth